Home insurance costs seem to go up every year. But going without

-Forbes: 10 ways to control your home insurance costs
+for longevity.
+Here are 10 ways that you can control your home insurance

 Increase deductibles.
 Insurance isn't meant to cover the small stuff.
 Set deductibles as high as you can afford.
 For example, a $150,000 house could have a $1500 or 1% deductible.